 7 - Meiyo... reputation, dignity, prestige.

-To purchase good quality hakama, aikido apparel, and equipment for both traditional and modern martial arts, visit...
+If you want to purchase good quality hakama, aikido apparel, and equipment for both traditional and modern martial arts, then visit...
 Paragon Martial Arts